 Wood products - production and trade

-23% of the EU-27’s roundwood production in 2019 was used as fuelwood; the rest was used for sawnwood and veneers, pulp and paper production.
+23% of the EU’s roundwood production in 2020 was used as fuelwood; the rest was used for sawnwood and veneers, pulp and paper production.

 This article is part of a set of statistical articles that the Eurostat online publication "Agriculture, forestry and fishery statistics" is based on.
 It presents statistics on production and trade in wood products in the European Union (EU).

-The EU accounts for approximately 5 % of the world’s forests and, contrary to what is happening in many other parts of the world, the forested area of the EU is slowly increasing.
+The EU accounts for approximately 5 % of the world’s forests.
 Apart from the forests' ecological value, their role as an essential element in European landscape and their importance for some non-economic uses, such as recreation, forests are also an economic resource.
 This article presents indicators on the volume of roundwood and sawnwood production as well as on the performance and employment of the EU's wood-based industries.
 The last part of the article covers figures on international trade in timber and, in particular, tropical wood.

 Primary wood products

-The total roundwood production in the EU continues to increase.
-In 2019, it reached an estimated 500 million m3; i.e. almost 47 million m3 (10 %) more than the peak output recorded in 2007, when the industry had to process greater numbers of trees that were felled by severe storms, and 24 % more than at the beginning of the millennium.
-With the exception of four Member States where roundwood production decreased or remained stable and further three Member States where lack of latest data does not allow the trend to be evaluated all EU-27 countries recorded an increase in roundwood production in the period of 2000–2019.
-The largest relative increase in the amount of harvested wood took place in the Netherlands (ca 170 %) and Czechia (126 %).
-In 2019, Germany was the largest producer of roundwood in EU-27 (76 million m3), followed by Sweden, Finland and France (each producing between ca 50 and 75 million m3) (Table 1 and Figure 1).
+The total annual roundwood production in the EU decreased slightly for the first time since 2012.
+In 2020, it reached an estimated 488 million m3.
+This is 21 % more than at the beginning of the millennium.
+With the exception of five Member States where roundwood production decreased or remained stable and further two Member States where lack of latest data does not allow the trend to be evaluated all EU countries recorded an increase in roundwood production in the period of 2000–2020.
+The largest relative increase in the amount of harvested wood took place in the Netherlands (185 %) and Czechia (126 %).
+In 2020, Germany was the largest producer of roundwood in EU (84 million m3), followed by Sweden, Finland and France (each producing between ca 50 and 75 million m3) (Table 1 and Figure 1).

 Wood has been increasingly used as a source of renewable energy.
-Almost a quarter (23 %) of the EU-27’s roundwood production in 2019 was used as fuelwood, while the remainder was industrial roundwood used for sawnwood and veneers, or for pulp and paper production.
+Almost a quarter (23 %) of the EU’s roundwood production in 2020 was used as fuelwood, while the remainder was industrial roundwood used for sawnwood and veneers, or for pulp and paper production.
 This represents an increase of 6 percentage points compared to 2000, when fuelwood accounted for 17 % of the total roundwood production.
-In some Member States, specifically Cyprus, the Netherlands and Italy, fuelwood represented the majority of roundwood production (more than 60 %) in 2019.
-On the other hand, Ireland, Slovakia and Sweden reported that over 90 % of their total roundwood production was industrial roundwood (Table 1).
-While the share of fuelwood in roundwood production differs across EU-27 countries, most Member States reported its increase since 2000.
-The largest increase was recorded for the Netherlands (58 %) and Cyprus (52 %) as shown in Figure 2.
+In some Member States, specifically the Netherlands, Cyprus and Hungary, fuelwood represented the majority of roundwood production (more than 50 %) in 2020.
+On the other hand, Slovakia and Sweden reported that over 90 % of their total roundwood production was industrial roundwood (Table 1).
+While the share of fuelwood in roundwood production differs across EU countries, most Member States reported its increase since 2000.
+The largest increase was recorded for the Netherlands (62 percentage points) and Cyprus (47 percentage points) as shown in Figure 2.

 Traditionally, the output of roundwood in the EU has been dominated by coniferous trees.
-In 2019, coniferous trees accounted for 69 % of all roundwood harvested in the forests of EU-27 countries which is the same relative proportion as in year 2000 and, overall, this share has remained stable throughout 2000–2019 (Figure 3).
+In 2020, coniferous trees accounted for 69 % of all roundwood harvested in the forests and other wooded land of EU countries.
+Although the output of coniferous roundwood shows minor fluctuations, the output of non-coniferous roundwood has been steady over the past couple of decades, and overall, the share of coniferous roundwood has remained stable in 2000–2020 (Figure 3).

-The total output of sawnwood across the EU-27 increased by approximately 12 % from 2000 to 2019, reaching 108 million m3 in 2019.
-Germany and Sweden were the EU’s leading sawnwood producers in 2019, accounting for approximately 23 % and 17 % of the EU-27 total sawnwood output, respectively (Figure 4).
+The total output of sawnwood across the EU increased by approximately 11 % from 2000 to 2020, reaching 108 million m3 in 2020.
+Germany and Sweden were the EU’s leading sawnwood producers in 2020, accounting for approximately 24 % and 17 % of the EU total sawnwood output, respectively (Figure 4).

-The wood-based industries employed 3.1 million persons across the EU-27 in 2018 or 10.3 % of the manufacturing total.
-There were more than 900 000 persons employed within both the manufacture of wood and wood products and the manufacture of furniture, whereas an employment of 590 000 persons was recorded for printing and service activities related to printing, representing the lowest employment of the four activities.
+The wood-based industries employed 3.1 million persons across the EU in 2018 or 10.3 % of the manufacturing total.
+There were more than 900 000 persons employed within both the manufacture of wood and wood products and the manufacture of furniture, whereas an employment of 590 000 persons was recorded for printing and service activities related to printing, representing the lowest employment of the four activities (Table 2).

 A longer time series and more recent data are available for employment for three of the four wood-based industries.
-Across the EU-27, manufacturing employment fell by 9 % between 2000 and 2019, while the largest losses among the three wood-based industries shown in Figure 5 were recorded for furniture manufacturing (26 % fewer persons employed).
-Pulp, paper and paper products was less affected (17 % reduction in employment during the 2000–2019 period), while employment in manufacturing of wood products dropped by 25 % between 2000 and 2019.
-In comparison, the forestry and logging industry had a decrease in employment of about 2 % from 2000 to 2018.
+Across the EU, manufacturing employment fell by 11 % between 2000 and 2020, while the largest losses among the three wood-based industries shown in Figure 5 were recorded for furniture manufacturing (27 % fewer persons employed).
+Pulp, paper and paper products was less affected (18 % reduction in employment during the 2000–2020 period), while employment in manufacturing of wood products dropped by 25 % between 2000 and 2020.
+In comparison, the forestry and logging industry had a decrease in employment of about 7 % from 2000 to 2019 (Figure 5).

 Tropical wood imports to the EU